vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 357 commits since the previous release, including 167 fixes.
+More than 364 commits since the previous release, including 167 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Thu Dec  2 02:06:14 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Dec  3 02:06:08 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER